 You will have many opportunities to showcase your work in the local community, regionally and nationally.
 Class sizes are small, which translates into more individualized instruction.
 This means, unlike bigger art programs, we can provide a student-focused curriculum, leading to greater educational and artistic opportunities.

-Ship art students may elect to study at the Art Institute, with eight locations nationwide, or attend the Fashion Institute of Technology in New York during their junior year.
-There are also regular visits to art museums and galleries.
+There are regular visits to art museums and galleries in New York City, Washington, D.C., and Philadelphia, PA.
 Additionally, involvement with student groups and chances to study abroad also provide excellent opportunities.

 In terms of facilities, our department is located in a state-of-the-art center for the studio arts.
 Our facilities include spacious studios, the finest equipment and tools and computer and technology labs.
 We also have sculpture and ceramics facilities that include roofed outdoor work areas devoted to innovative firing, welding, casting and carving techniques.